Student Conduct

 Sanctions

-This section defines the sanctions which may be imposed for violating University Housing terms and conditions or living guidelines.
+This section defines the sanctions that may be imposed for violating University Housing terms and conditions or living guidelines.
 The sanctions listed in this section may be imposed independently or in combination.
 Sanctions should be selected and imposed with two goals in mind: (1) to protect the members of the University Housing community and (2) to assist in the education of the person responsible.

 - Disciplinary Warning Status: A written warning noting that repetition of violations or additional violations will subject the student to further sanctions.
 This warning shall last for a stated period of time and until the conditions of any other imposed sanctions have been met.